Tadjaur/csv_to_json/README.md

 parse text data and return a json representation of the data

 # install
-clone this repo and inside the root directory run `python3 main.py --file=example.txt --separator="|" --ignore=true > output.json`
+clone this repo and inside the root directory run `python3 main.py --file=example.txt --separator='\t' --ignore=true > output.json`